vivianzhu88/query-annotations/README.md

 3. **linkImg.py** is for the LIDC-IDRI collection.
 This parses through every file in the dataset and scrapes annotation data and DICOM image UID information.

 4. **addExtraValues.py** is for the LIDC-IDRI collection.
-It adds Patient ID and Modality info.
+It adds Patient ID and Modality info to the LIDC data.

+5. **queryLIDC.py** is for the LIDC-IDRI collection.
+It queries LIDC data and prepares it for the AIM conversion code.

-5. **updateTables** is for the CCC2018 and CCC2017 collections.
+6. **updateTables** is for the CCC2018 and CCC2017 collections.
 This replaces all the Snomed CT ontology terms in the dataset with RadLex ontology terms wherever possible.

-6. **aim templates** contains the templates to create AIM annotations.
+7. **aim templates** contains the templates to create AIM annotations.

     a. **atb-** are XML format templates and it is built from the ATB platform.
 It is the basic structure of the template for each collection. [xml to json](https://github.com/RubinLab/aimconvert)